-- The SNP file includes header information, and the following data: - S1P saves 1-port (receiver) data for the active data trace. .s1p Files contain 1 stimulus value and 1 S-parameter (total of 3 scalar values) Stim Real(Sxx) Imag(Sxx) - S2P (NA Mode ONLY) saves data for two S-parameters (S11, S21) if they are both displayed. .s2p Files contain 1 stimulus value and 4 S-parameters (total of 9 scalar values)

-Stim Real(S11) Imag(S11) Real(S21) Imag(S21) Real(S12) Imag(S12) Real(S22) Imag(S22)

-- When parameters are corrected, data is returned even when not displayed.
+- The SNP file includes header information, and the following data: - S1P saves 1-port (receiver) data for the active data trace. \.s1p Files contain 1 stimulus value and 1 S-parameter (total of 3 scalar values) Stim Real(Sxx) Imag(Sxx) - S2P (NA Mode ONLY) saves data for two S-parameters (S11, S21) if they are both displayed. \.s2p Files contain 1 stimulus value and 4 S-parameters (total of 9 scalar values) Stim Real(S11) Imag(S11) Real(S21) Imag(S21) Real(S12) Imag(S12) Real(S22) Imag(S22) - When parameters are corrected, data is returned even when not displayed.
 When parameters are NOT corrected or displayed, and the format is Mag/Phase, zero-filled data appears as 0 dB and 0 degrees.
 When the format is Real/Imaginary, zero-filled data appears as (1,0). - Data is returned with the correction type that is applied for each S-parameter.
 The correction type for each S-parameter is annotated in the header. - Only the data trace is saved not the memory trace. - In CAT Mode, S1P files are always Magnitude(dB) / Phase (angle) format. - In NA Mode, SNP files for traces in Smith Chart or Polar format saves Real/Imaginary format.
-All other trace formats are saved in Mag/Phase format. - Trace Math is ignored when saving data to an SNP file. - Data (csv) Saves trace data from the current mode to a .csv file.
-This format can be imported into spreadsheet software such as Microsoft Excel. - In CAT Mode, only the single data trace is saved not the memory trace. - In NA Mode, all displayed data traces are saved not the memory traces. - In Power Meter and VVM Mode, NO data is saved.
+All other trace formats are saved in Mag/Phase format. - Trace Math is ignored when saving data to an SNP file. - Data (csv) Saves trace data from the current Mode to a \.csv file.
+This format can be imported into spreadsheet software such as Microsoft Excel. - In SA Mode, all visible data traces are saved.
+Each trace is saved to a separate column that is labeled with the Trace State. - o In CAT and NA Modes, only the data trace is saved not the memory trace. - o In Power Meter and VVM Mode, NO data is saved.